 \subsection{Decomposing the sums and applying the B-Process}

 Now consider the term $\cE(N)$, defined in \eqref{E def}.
 We shall apply the B-process (Theorem \ref{thm:B-Process}) to the exponential sum in $\cE(N)$, but presently we do not have sufficient control on the derivative of $y\mapsto \alpha k y^{\theta}$.
-To gain control, we use several dyadic decompositions.
-First let $U\in \N$ be such that $e^U\leq N^{1+\varepsilon} < e^{U+1}$.
-Further we assume (w.l.o.g.) that $N = N_Q := Q^{\Gamma}$, for some fixed $\Gamma>0$, which will be chosen to be sufficiently large in our proof (in a way depending on $\theta$), as it is enough to prove the correlations converge along such a subsequence, see {\cite[Lemma 3.1]{RudnickTechnau2020}}.
+To gain control, we use several decompositions.
+First we assume (w.l.o.g.) that $N = N_Q := Q^{\Gamma}$, for some fixed $\Gamma>0$, which will be chosen to be sufficiently large in our proof (in a way depending on $\theta$), as it is enough to prove the correlations converge along such a subsequence, see {\cite[Lemma 3.1]{RudnickTechnau2020}}.
 Thus, we decompose the inner summation into the pieces